-READ: Psalm 19:1-6.
-ASK: Why is it significant that general revelation reaches around the globe?
-(Q11) Even those who never hear the gospel message are without excuse for rejecting the evidence of a creator.
+11. Read Psalm 19:1-6.
+Why is it significant that general revelation reaches around the globe?

 The heavens and the skies teach across the cultural barriers of the globe (Ps.
 19:3, 4).
 As an example, God offers the daily journey of the sun.
 Just as the sun illumines everything on the face of the earth, so the universe illumines the God Who created it.